Line. Until recently, line did not figure prominently in my work.

 24 x 24 encaustic on panel

-Line takes front and center
+Line takes front and center and

-pushes form and field to the background
+pushes form and field to the background.

 from the sea 1 2009